ziatdinovmax/GPim/README.md

 ## What is GPim?

 GPim is a python package that provides an easy way to apply Gaussian processes (GP) in [Pyro](https://pyro.ai/) and [Gpytorch](https://gpytorch.ai/) to images and hyperspectral data and to perform GP-based Bayesian optimization on grid data.
-For the examples, see our papers:
+For the examples, see the papers where GPim was used:

-GP for 3D hyperspectral data: https://arxiv.org/abs/1911.11348
+GP for 3D hyperspectral microscopy data: https://arxiv.org/abs/1911.11348

-GP for 4D hyperspectral data: https://arxiv.org/abs/2002.03591
+GP for 4D hyperspectral microscopy data: https://arxiv.org/abs/2002.03591

-GP for Ising model: https://arxiv.org/abs/2004.04832
+GP and GP-based BO for Ising model: https://arxiv.org/abs/2004.04832

+GP-based BO for hysteresis loop engineering in ferroelectrics: https://arxiv.org/abs/2004.12512

 *The intended audience are domain scientists (for example, microscopists) with a basic knowledge of how to work with numpy arrays in Python.*